ignusloki/3D-Hex-Game-Template/README.md

 ![Gameplay Gif](https://github.com/alsharefee/3D-Hex-Game-Template/blob/main/Assets/ReadMe/AStar-Main-WindowsMacLinux-Unity2021.3.18f1Personal_DX11_2024-09-2717-38-33-ezgif.com-video-to-gif-converter.gif)

 # Travel time
-Each tile has its own travel time.
+Each tile has its own travel time eg., 1 day, 3 days, etc.

+# Colors
+The first tile and the distenation tiles has green light and road tiles has an orange color.

 # AI
 The game has a simple AI that chooses the shortest path to travel on.